 Non-lawyers think this means something, and are impressed - which is why lawyers do it.
-They look at these certificates, and assume someone screened all lawyers, and determined these were "the best."
-Unfortunately, all that it really means is that you were willing to pay the annual fee - usually $225-300 for the designation.
+They look at these certificates, and assume someone screened all lawyers and determined these were "the best."
+Unfortunately, all that it really means is that they were willing to pay the annual fee - usually $225-300 for the designation.
 In other words, it's a marketing scam.

 I've wrote about this before - when I received an offer to be named a top personal injury attorney - even though I haven't been involved in a personal injury case for over 30 years.
 Since then, I also received a letter congratulating me for being named a top divorce lawyer - and offering the opportunity to be listed in their directory.
 It's been even longer since I handled one of those.

-A Seattle firm decided to have some fun with this, and submitted their office dog - Lucy - to Lawyers of Distinction.
-Lucy received her certificate, and is now a Lawyer of Distinction.
-Never mind that she's not a lawyer, or not a human.
+A Seattle firm decided to have some fun with this and submitted their office dog - Lucy - to Lawyers of Distinction.
+Lucy received her certificate and is now a Lawyer of Distinction.
+Never mind that she's not a lawyer nor a human.
 You might think this was pretty clever, but she's not the first.
 The attorneys at the Davis Group got the idea from a Texas dog, S Roosticus Fisher, who also received an award as a Lawyer of Distinction.
 You have to wonder how many more there are.
 Since lawyers have such a bad reputation, maybe someone can get an award for their pet snake.

-This would be funny, if it were not for the fact that most consumers don't know this.
-Unless you know better, you will believe your lawyer is special, and has received this special recognition.
+This would be funny if it were not for the fact that most consumers don't know this.
+Unless you know better, you will believe your lawyer is excellent and has received this special recognition.
 You may find out the hard way that they don't deserve it.

-There are only 3 awards and recognitions that I'm aware of.
-The first is certification, which is administered by the State Bar, and requires experience, references, and testing.
-The other are two national services, Avvo and Martindale-Hubbell.
+There are only 3 valid awards and recognition that I'm aware of.
+The first is certification, which is administered by the State Bar and requires experience, references, and testing.
+The other ones are two national services, Avvo and Martindale-Hubbell.
 Both engage in real screening before conferring their ratings.

-I'm proud to have the hightest rating from Avvo and Martindale-Hubbell, as well being certified in both Criminal Law and Criminal Appellate Law.
-So I think I'll save my money, and others chase these phony "awards."
+I'm proud to have the highest rating from Avvo and Martindale-Hubbell, as well being certified in both Criminal Law and Criminal Appellate Law.
+So I think I'll save my money, and others can chase these phony "awards."